eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 The reason for this is that PostgreSQL is free and open source, supports a wide array of functionality and can be extended with plugins if additional functionality is needed.
 Furthermore, it can be easily started in development, on-premise, and cloud environments.
 This allows fast and reliable interactions with the database.
+Supporting multiple databases would make it impossible to use more specialized features of each database, leading to imperformant code.

 ### Consequences

 Positive consequences:

 - PostgreSQL-only features can be used, such as window functions
-- Interactins between EDDIE and PostgreSQL are very reliable, since it is used during development and in production environments
+- Interactions between EDDIE and PostgreSQL are very reliable, since it is used during development and in production environments
-- Improved reliability, since PostgreSQL is a proven technology
+- PostgreSQL is a proven technology

 Negative consequences: